Acting to Prevent, Reduce and End Homelessness

 Subpopulations of Californians Experiencing Homelessness who Accessed Services

-Homelessness services that are tailored specifically for adult individuals, families, youth, and other subpopulations are necessary to provide the right kinds of housing support.
+Homelessness services that are tailored specifically for adults, families, youth, and other subpopulations are necessary to provide the right kinds of housing support.

-In 2022, of those who experienced homelessness and accessed services in California:
+In 2023, (the most recent full year of data), of those who experienced homelessness and accessed services in California:

-• 204,435 people were adults living alone or in the company of other adults (referred to as individuals).
+- 226,462 people were adults living alone or in the company of other adults (referred to as adults only household).

 We have an opportunity to act to address homelessness with an equitable approach.